timb-machine-mirrors/pfuntner-toys/doc/capture.md

 ## Notes

 - If the command is a script (Bash, Python, awk, etc.), you will likely have to invoke the interpreter and give it the script file name.
+- If you just specify a directory for `-o` and don't specify a file name, the default file name will be created in the specified directory